ONSdigital/accessible-xlsx/README.md

 </script>
 ```

 Note that the FileSaver "saveAs" function is used in the above example for brevity.
-The same basic save functionality can be achieved with following simple function:
+The same basic save functionality can be achieved with following function:

 ```js
 function saveAs(blob, filename) {